Brett Kavanaugh Senate confirmation hearing: Start time, live stream, how to watch live

 Kavanaugh is President Donald Trump's second nomination to the Supreme Court.
-He's aiming to replace Justice Anthony Kennedy, who announced his retirement from the court on June 27.
-With a lifetime appointment at stake -- and midterm elections just 2 months away -- Capitol Hill's usual partisan divide is even more pronounced than usual: The day's proceedings started with Democrats on the committee requesting an adjournment to allow them more time to examine the tens of thousands of pages of documents that the White House released just last night, even as protesters could be heard off-camera.
+He seeks to replace Justice Anthony Kennedy, who announced his retirement from the court on June 27.
+With a lifetime appointment at stake -- and midterm elections just two months away -- Capitol Hill's usual partisan divide is even more pronounced than usual.
+The day's proceedings started with Democrats on the committee requesting an adjournment to allow them more time to examine the tens of thousands of pages of documents that the White House released last night, as protesters could be heard off-camera.

-Trump's first Supreme Court nominee, Judge Neil Gorsuch, was confirmed by the Senate in January by a vote of 54-45, with 3 Democrats joining all 51 Republican senators.
+Trump's first Supreme Court nominee, Neil Gorsuch, was confirmed by the Senate in January by a vote of 54-45, with three Democrats joining all 51 Republican senators.

-It's the beginning of a busy week of Congressional oversight in Washington.
-In addition to the Kavanaugh confirmation hearings, executives from Facebook, Twitter and Google have been invited to testify on Wednesday to discuss election interference and perceived bias on social media.
+It's the beginning of a busy week of congressional oversight in Washington.
+In addition to the Kavanaugh confirmation hearings, executives from Facebook, Twitter and Google have been invited to testify Wednesday to discuss election interference and perceived bias on social media.

-- What: Day 1 of Senate Judiciary Committee confirmation hearings for Judge Brett Kavanaugh
+- What: Day 1 of Senate Judiciary Committee confirmation hearings for Kavanaugh

 - Where: Washington, DC